 2. Depth-First Search (DFS)

-Depth-First Search (DFS) is an algorithm that solves problems by searching on one particular path of the node till the end to find the goal state.
+Depth-First Search (DFS) is also one of the AI search algorithms that solves problems by searching on one particular path of the node till the end to find the goal state.
 If it can’t find, then it will backtrack to its initial state and then start again searching on the next path.
 The memory space used by DFS is smaller than the memory space used by BFS.
 You can use this method when you want to explore all the possibilities, or if you know that the goal state is not close to the starting point.

 Algorithm: